 A 2012 review of more than 200 studies found a connection between positive psychological attributes, such as happiness, optimism and life satisfaction, and a lowered risk of cardiovascular disease.

 Provides detailed information collection

-By surveying every employee within your organization you will gain a more accurate and comprehensive insight into employee attitude and engagement, which will allow you to better asses the strengths and weaknesses of your company.
+By surveying every employee within your organisation you will gain a more accurate and comprehensive insight into employee attitude and engagement, which will allow you to better assess the strengths and weaknesses of your company.